The Great Escape (book): Summary

-In the end, seventy-six men actually escaped.
+In the end, seventy-six men escaped.
 Seventy-three were recaptured and fifty of those were shot by the Gestapo notorious secret police in violation of the ratified 1929 Geneva Convention on Prisoners of War, which specified that P.O.W.'s could not be killed for trying to escape.
-Four of the remaining twenty-three survivors later tunnelled again out of Sachsenhausen (another concentration camp they were transferred to), but were recaptured and then chained to the floor of their cells.
-One of them, Major John ("Johnnie") Dodge, was released to be taken to Berlin, then to neutral Switzerland to relay from the Germans to Allied officials in London to attempt to secure a cease-fire or partial surrender on the Western Front only to the Western Allies in April–May 1945, which was rejected.
+Four of the remaining twenty-three survivors later tunnelled again out of Sachsenhausen (a concentration camp to which they had been were transferred), but were recaptured and then chained to the floor of their cells.
+One of them, Major John ("Johnnie") Dodge, was released in order to try to secure a cease-fire or partial surrender by the Western Allies in April-May 1945; the offer was rejected.
 Only three escaped airmen prisoners eventually made it home safely.

 The book is dedicated "to The Fifty".

-In the aftermath, according to historian author Brickhill, 5 million Germans searched for the escaped Allied Powers airmen prisoners, many of them full-time for subsequent weeks.
-According to author Brickhill's later interviewer / biographer Stephen Dando-Collins (born 1950), while this may have been claimed by the escapees, it is merely an exaggeration which added to the story's heroic narrative.
+In the aftermath, according to historian author Brickhill, five million Germans searched for the escaped Allied Powers airmen prisoners, many of them full-time for subsequent weeks.
+According to Brickhill's interviewer and biographer Stephen Dando-Collins, while this may have been claimed by the escapees, it is merely an exaggeration that added to the story's heroic narrative.

 The tunnels

 Three tunnels were dug for the escape.
 They were nicknamed Tom, Dick, and Harry.
 The operation was so secretive that everyone was to refer to each tunnel by its name.
 Bushell took this so seriously that he threatened to court-martial anyone who even uttered the word "tunnel" aloud.
-Tom was dug in hut 123 and extended west into the forest.
-Its length eventually reached 140 feet beyond the perimeter and the escapees were about to start digging vertically to the surface when it was found by the Germans and dynamited.
+Tom was dug in hut 123 and extended west into the forest; its length eventually reached 140 feet beyond the perimeter.
+The escapees were about to start digging vertically to the surface when it was found by the Germans and dynamited.

 Dick was dug in the shower room of hut 122 and had the most secure, well-hidden trap door beneath the usually water-filled drain.
-It was to go in the same westward direction as Tom and the prisoners decided that the hut would not be a suspected tunnel site as it was further from the perimeter fence than the others.
-Dick was abandoned for escape purposes because the area where it would have surfaced was shortly afterwards cleared for camp expansion.
+It was to go in the same westward direction as Tom.
+The prisoners determined that the hut would not be a suspected tunnel site as it was further from the perimeter fence than the others.
+Dick was abandoned for escape purposes when the area where it would have surfaced was cleared for camp expansion.
 Dick was then used to store dirt, supplies, and as a workshop.

 Harry, dug in hut 104, was the tunnel ultimately used for the escape.
 It was discovered as the escape was in progress with only seventy-six of the planned two hundred and twenty prisoners free.
-The Germans filled Harry with sewage and sand and sealed it off with cement.
+The Germans filled Harry with sewage and sand and sealed it off with concrete.
 After the escape, the prisoners started digging another tunnel called George, but this was abandoned when the camp was evacuated in 1945.